ATTORNEY CORY ROTH IS A

 • Penalty Group 1: Cocaine, heroin, methamphetamine, oxycodone, ketamine, and morphine

-• Penalty Group 1A: LSD
+• Penalty Group 1A

-• Penalty Group 1B: Fentanyl
+• Penalty Group 1B

 • Penalty Group 2: Ecstasy, mescaline, PCP, and mushrooms